thisguyistotallyben/ben/README.md

 # BEN - Better, Easier Ncurses

-A renaming, continuation, and vast improvement of NCU (NCursesUtils).
+A renaming, continuation/reimagining, and vast improvement of NCU (NCursesUtils).
 While NCU is a super cool acronym, BEN is my name and NCU ended up being not so much a collection of utilities, but rather a complete wrapper of ncurses.

 ## But why?
 Glad you asked.
 Ncurses can be a pain to work with, but BEN is here to help.